 Weather in Egypt in November

 November is an excellent time of year to visit Egypt.
-Things are cooling down considerably, with daytime temperatures hovering at highs of around 23°C. The night temperatures are getting pretty cold, with average after-dark numbers of 14°C. Cairo at this time of year is warm and sunny without any of those scorching summer days, making it a great time to explore the capital.
+Things are cooling considerably, with daytime temperatures hovering at around 23°C. The night temperatures are getting pretty cold, with average after-dark numbers of 14°C. Cairo at this time of year is warm and sunny without any of those scorching summer days, making it a great time to explore the capital.

 Weather in Egypt in December